Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Reasons to buy:

-• 53mm tire clearance for bigger and chunkier tires.
+• 50 mm tire clearance for bigger and chunkier tires.

-• 20 mounting points on the frame for gear and add-ons.
+• Multiple mounting points on the frame for gear and add-ons.

 Reasons to avoid:

-The Salsa Fargo was built to handle diverse terrain and heavy use by bikepackers on lengthy journeys.
+The Co-op Cycles ADV 3.1 was built to handle diverse terrain and heavy use by bikepackers on lengthy journeys.

-The steel frame has got just the right amount of stiffness while being compliant and durable, allowing it to tackle long-distance rides without trouble.
-The frame also has tire clearance for 27.5 x 3.0″ or 29 x 2.4″ tires.
+The steel frame has just the right amount of stiffness while being compliant and durable, allowing it to tackle long-distance rides without trouble.
+The frame also has tire clearance for 27.5 x 50 mm tires, which means that you can venture off-road with confidence.

-The geometry is slack and low for extra stability that caters to gravel riding and carrying luggage.
+The geometry is relaxed and upright for extra stability that caters to gravel riding and carrying luggage.
 With tons of mounting points, you’ll be able to fit bottle cages, bags, fenders, and pannier racks you desire.

-The beautifully smooth and intuitive 11-speed SRAM Apex 1 drivetrain is the clear selling point on this rig, although, at this price level, it’s to be expected.
+The beautifully smooth and intuitive 2×11-speed Shimano Deore drivetrain is the clear selling point on this rig, although, at this price level, it’s to be expected.

-Unfortunately, it comes with disappointing TRP Spyre-C mechanical disc brakes and all cables are externally routed.
-The excessive 3″ tire clearance is a clear sign this bike was built for serious adventure, easily able to fit much chunkier tires for those extreme off-road conditions that ambitious bikepackers may encounter.
+The bike also comes with reliable Tektro hydraulic disc brakes and all cables are externally routed.
+The excessive 50mm tire clearance is a clear sign this bike was built for serious adventure, easily able to fit much chunkier tires for those extreme off-road conditions that ambitious bikepackers may encounter.

 Best cheap bikepacking bike